The Chenla Empire

 The king Sri Bhavavarman, having taking the power energetically, received Gambhisvara as the fruit of his desire for the kingdom.
 (JAISC: Inscription of Ang Chumnik: Line 5)

 Nevertheless, the Kambujan or Khmer Empire was so vast that a change of strategy had to be taken by the Chenla pact.
 After driving out Rudravarman to Prey-Nokor, evidences show that the two Chenla brothers split their campaign to be carried on in two fronts.
 Leaving the Prey-Nokor court of king Rudravarman to his brother Citrasena to finish off, Bhavavarman turned to the rest of the Kambujan and Khmer courts in the Menam valley.
-Of different backgrounds, the two brothers were conducting theirs own fights.
-Of his northern Cham affiliation with the court of Bandhusinhanati, we had seen that Citrasena stayed focus on Prey-Nokor and the Khmer Empire.
-On the other hand, evidences show that Bhavavarman was conducting a bigger campaign to establish himself as a cakravatin monarch.
+Of different backgrounds, the two brothers were conducting theirs own fights against Funan.
+Of his northern Cham affiliation with the court of Bandhusinhanati, Citrasena apparently stayed focus on Prey-Nokor and the Khmer Empire.
+On the other hand, evidences show that Bhavavarman was conducting a bigger campaign to establish himself as a cakravatin monarch on the ream of the Ocean Naga King.
 The Han-Chey inscription indicated that his first campaign was to drive the "King of Mountain" out of Mahidhara.

 Jetu parvatabhubal a Mahidharamastakat setu pravrshi yasyasid dhastineshv api varishu.
 (JAISC: Inscription of Han-Chey: Section B: line 5: p, 223)

-The King of Mountain of the passage could be identified to be as no other than the Naga King of the Sri Vijaya, father-in-law of Kaundinya.
+The King of Mountain of the passage could be identified to be as no other than the Ocean Naga King of the Sri Vijaya, father-in-law of Kaundinya.
 According to Chinese source, the attack drove the Funan court from To-Mou to Na-fu-na.
 Scholars agreed that To-Mou was a Chinese reference to the Funan capital, but differed in identifying the exact location that it was at the time.
 We had seen that Vyadhapura, identified as Angkorpuri, was the late capital of the Naga King before it was handed over to kaundinya.
 We had also argued that Angkorpuri was no longer of importance to the Khmer Court since Kaundinya had moved his capital to Lavo (Nokor Khmer: Mahidhara as the seat of Sri Dharmaraja: The formation of Lavo).
 As the inscription stated it, it was Mahidhara of the Malay Archipelago that Bhavavarman had subdued during the first stage of the Chenla uprising.
 Of his special commemoration of the inscription, he referred himself as the king of Malayu (Notes: The Commemoration of Bhavavarman).
-The Chinese reference of "To-Mou" moreover appears to be the same as To-Mou-Chang which is in high probability a reference to the Khedah Mountain where seated the Sri Vijayan court.
-The reference of "To-Mou" might be a Chinese transcription of "To Meru" or "To Raja", meaning the Lion King as has always been representing the Simha identity of the Sri Vijaya.
+The Chinese reference of "To-Mou" moreover appears to be the same as To-Mou-Chang (To-Mou-Xiang) which is in high probability a reference to the Khedah Mountain where seated the Sri Vijayan court.
+The reference of "To-Mou" might have been a Chinese transcription of "To Meru" or "To Raja", meaning the Lion King as has always been representing the Simha identity of the Sri Vijaya.
 Exerting full control of the southern Sea route, the Sri Vijaya became naturally the first target of the Chenla take-over.
 On the other hand, we could identify Na-fu-na, the place that the Kambujan kings taking refuge as no other than the small island Na-Tu-Na at the northern shore of Borneo.
-It was actually no more than a quick stop as evidences show that the family members of the Naga King were pushed further or moved themselves into south India where they formed the Pallava court.
-They were seen later moved all the way to Ceylon where they formed next the Buddhist community of Sri Langka (Dvaravati: The Impact of the Chenla's Attack: The Rise of the Pallava).
-By this time, we know that the Kambujan court already established their along the Malakka straight line to take control of the southern sea trade (Nokor Khmer: The Impact on Krakatoa: The Sea Trade Route).
-As we shall see later, evidences show that the Pallava was also formed as the extension of sea-trade development from Ganthara.
+If this was the case, Na-fu-na was actually no more than a quick stop as evidences show that the family members of the Naga King were pushed further or moved themselves into south India where the Pallava court was seen next established at Kanchipura (Dvaravati: The Last of the fallen Funan' s Court: The Birth of the Pallavas).
+Some of them were also seen moved all the way to Ceylon where they formed next the Buddhist community of Sri Langka.
+This war time development was not a surprise, since we know that prior to the Chenla uprising, the Kambujan court already established their strongholds along the Malakka straight line to take control of the southern sea trade (Nokor Khmer: The Impact on Krakatoa: The Sea Trade Route).
 This finding leads us to believe that the Kedah Mountain was already ruled by a faction of the Kaundinya court, as part of the Khmer Empire.
-Prior to the Chenla uprising, we know that this strategic location of the south sea-trade was ruled under the "king of the mountain", a title that scholars attributed later to the Khmer kings of the Sailendra dynasty.
+Later in the history of Angkor, we know that Khedah was ruled under the "king of the mountain", a title that scholars attributed later to the Khmer kings of the Sailendra dynasty.
 It was due to this past connection that many aspects of the Pallava's culture resemble that of the Khmer court.
 Vestiges left behind at Kanchipura show strong legacies of the bull Nanda, a traditional representation of Kaundinya.

 Funan before the Fall